oddbird/css-sandbox/src/sasslike/mixins-functions.md

 to a media query condition.

 It's not clear to me
-if that behavior would also be useful/necessary to define as part of describing the parameter list initially.
+if parameters used this way
+would need to be explicitly marked in advance for any reason?
 As proposed here,
-it would be up to function authors to document and communicate which parameters accept variables, and which do not.
+it would be up to function authors to document and communicate which parameters can accept cascading variables, and which can not.

-## Detailed discussion and open questions

-### Can a parameter accept a `<calc-sum>` syntax?
+### Can we allow the `<calc-sum>` syntax?

 This question was raised
 by [Brandon McConnell](https://github.com/w3c/csswg-drafts/issues/7490#issuecomment-1256880496)